mainej/f-form/README.md

   forms and update them over time. `f-form` expects you to choose and use your own state manager.
 The ClojureScript community has a rich set of options for managing state.
-If you are using React, you may want to store state locally with reagent, or store it in a re-frame app-db.
+If you are using React, you may want to store state locally with reagent, or in a re-frame app-db.
 If you are using `f-form` in another context, the choice is up to you.
 * **No HTML or CSS.** `f-form` makes no decisions about how DOM elements are generated or how to style them.
 Actually, it doesn't care whether you are working in the DOM, in a CLI, or elsewhere.
 Instead, it provides the data you